Saint Leibowitz and the Wild Horse Woman: Plot summary

 At the Conclave, Brownpony surprises the assembled cardinals by openly admitting that he is of Nomad ancestry.
+His mother was a nomad woman raped by a Texark soldier, who then abandoned him at birth to be raised by nuns.
 He makes this confession in order to embarrass a Texark scholar who was then present.
 Unfortunately, immediately after the outburst, a sickly student marches into the auditorium and attempts to assassinate the very same Texark infiltrator.
 Given the timing, it is widely presumed that Brownpony was behind the assassination, so attempts are made on the lives of Blacktooth and Brownpony.
 The violence of the Conclave escalates to a breaking point.
 The citizens of Valana, impatient for a new Pope, sequester the Conclave until the rival factions of cardinals (some allied with the Church, others with Texark) elect a new Pope.
 Under duress, the Conclave elects Amen Specklebird, a cryptic and oracular vagrant, who doubles as a cult icon for the Valanian people.
-Amen's election marks the first stage in a series of events that escalate tensions between Texark and the Church.
+Amen's rotten election marks the first stage in a series of events that escalate tensions between Texark and the Church.
+During this time Blacktooth discovers that Ædrea is coming and going between the SEEC in Valana and her home, but he is forbidden by Brownpony from seeing her.
+Blacktooth, having fallen in love with Ædrea, begrudgingly disobeys his master and seeks her out anyway.
+The two rendezvous at a waterfall outside of Valana and engage in oral sex.
+Afterwards Blacktooth is shocked to see Ædrea take his semen and manually rub it into her vagina.
+She reveals she did the same thing in the dark after their previous encounter in the cellar and is now late for her period, believing giving birth will undo the surgery performed on her.
+Blacktooth also discovers the purpose of her frequent trips is ferrying guns from the SEEC to the gennies in Arch Hollow.